pawal/torrent-tracker/README.md

 ## HTTP API

-Read-only — everything that mutates the registry lives in the CLI, so the server needs no authentication.
+Read-only.
+Everything that changes the registry lives in the CLI, so the server needs no authentication.

 | Endpoint | Returns |
 | --- | --- |